Spin-polarized scanning tunneling microscopy measurement scheme for determining the quantum geometric tensor: Introduction

-The measurement of spin texture bears its own importance\cite{nature08308,science.1167733} .
-For example, for chiral spin texture of surface states of topological insulator (TISS), experiments had demonstrated its protection from backscattering\cite{nature08308,science.1167733} and its evolution with the quantum tunneling coupling in slabs\cite{PhysRevLett.112.057601,ncomms4841}, hexagonal warping degree\cite{PhysRevLett.106.216803} and with magnetic doping\cite{nphys2351}.
+The measurement of spin texture bears its own importance\cite{nature08308,science.1167733}.
+For example, for the chiral spin texture of surface states of a topological insulator (TISS), experiments demonstrated its protection from backscattering\cite{nature08308,science.1167733} and its evolution with the quantum tunneling coupling in slabs\cite{PhysRevLett.112.057601,ncomms4841}, hexagonal warping degree\cite{PhysRevLett.106.216803} and magnetic doping\cite{nphys2351}.
 The main technology for measuring the spin texture is limited to spin- and angle-resolved photoemission spectroscopy.
-To our knowledge, there is no relevant discussion on the measurement from spin texture to QGT\ by using photoemission spectroscopy, and the possible reason is the rather low momentum resolution of photoemission spectroscopy\cite{RevModPhys.93.025006}, losing its availability for deriving QGT by using Eq. (\ref{NQGT}).
-Therefore, the measurement of spin texture with the high momentum resolution is highly anticipated.
+Very recently, an experiment\cite{ado6049} used photoemission spectroscopy to directly measure the quantum metric in solids according to Eq. (\ref{NQGT}).
+However, the optical measurement of spin texture in the experiment\cite{ado6049} was limited to the $\theta=0$ case, which can not consistently provide the complete QGT.
+Therefore, the general measurement of spin texture is highly anticipated.